I hope you enjoy reading the blog post.

-Even when they’re 100% amicable, divorce proceedings have a way of dragging out – especially when kids or property (or both) are involved.
-In some states you’re required to be separated for a full year before a judge will sign the decree.
+Even when they’re 100% amicable, divorce proceedings have a way of dragging out, especially when kids or property (or both) are involved.
+So you may end up dating while separated as you wait for the paperwork to be finalized.

 But the relationship itself is officially over, and possibly has been for quite awhile, years even.
-You’re definitely ready to become one of those “dating while separated” guys, but chances are you could use a little strategic online dating help.
+You’re ready to start meeting new people, but chances are you could use a little strategic online dating help.

 For starters, if you’ve been out of the dating scene for a few years or more, you may feel a little rusty when it comes to dusting off your profile and presenting the “new you” on Tinder and Match.com.